deathtenk/clj-gpt/README.md

 (chat-example "hello there!") ; => "Hello!
 How can I assist you today?"
 ```

 In this example, chat/generate-response is used to generate a response from ChatGPT given a prompt.
-The response is returned as a parsed JSON object with a text field containing the generated text.
+The response is returned as a parsed JSON object with the generated text packed in a list, each with messages corresponding to the different responses that get generated.

-The `clj-gpt.client` namespace handles the authentication and API endpoint URL generation for you.

 ## License